Software QA and Testing Frequently-Asked-Questions, Part 1

 - egos - people prefer to say things like:

-- poorly documented code - it's tough to maintain and modify code that is badly written or poorly documented; the result is bugs.
-In many organizations management provides no incentive for programmers to document their code or write clear, understandable, maintainable code.
+- poorly designed/documented code - it's tough to maintain and modify code that is badly written or poorly commented/documented; the result is bugs.
+In many organizations management provides no incentive for programmers to write clear, understandable, maintainable code.
 In fact, it's usually the opposite: they get points mostly for quickly turning out code, and there's job security if nobody else can understand it ('if it was hard to write, it should be hard to read').

-- software development tools - visual tools, class libraries, compilers, scripting tools, etc. often introduce their own bugs or are poorly documented, resulting in added bugs.
+- software development tools - IDE's, libraries, external apps/services, compilers, scripting tools, etc. often introduce their own bugs or are poorly documented, or have usability issues, resulting in added bugs.

 - A lot depends on the size of the organization and the risks involved.
-For large organizations with high-risk (in terms of lives or property) projects, serious management buy-in is required and a formalized QA process is necessary.
+For large organizations with high-risk (in terms of lives or property) projects, serious management buy-in is required and a more formalized QA process may be necessary.

 - Where the risk is lower, management and organizational buy-in and QA implementation may be a slower, step-at-a-time process.
 QA processes should be balanced with productivity so as to keep bureaucracy from getting out of hand.

 - For small groups or projects, a more ad-hoc process may be appropriate, depending on the type of customers and projects.
-A lot will depend on team leads or managers, feedback to developers, and ensuring adequate communications among customers, managers, developers, and testers.
+A lot will depend on team leads or managers, feedback to/from developers, and ensuring adequate communications among customers, managers, developers, testers, and other stakeholders.

-- The most value for effort will often be in (a) requirements management processes, with a goal of clear, complete, testable requirement specifications embodied in requirements or design documentation, or in 'agile'-type environments extensive continuous coordination with end-users, (b) design inspections and code inspections, and (c) post-mortems/retrospectives.
+- The most value for effort will often be in (a) requirement/user story management processes, with a goal of clear, complete, testable specifications embodied in requirements, appropriately-sized user stories, or design documentation, (b) design reviews and code reviews, and (c) post-mortems/retrospectives.
+Agile approaches utilizing extensive regular communication among the development team and product owner and other stakeholders can coordinate well with improved QA processes.

-- Other possibilities include incremental self-managed team approaches such as 'Kaizen' methods of continuous process improvement, the Deming-Shewhart Plan-Do-Check-Act cycle, and others.
+- Other possibilities include incremental approaches such as Lean/Kaizen methods of continuous process improvement, the Deming-Shewhart Plan-Do-Check-Act cycle, and others.

 (See the Softwareqatest.com Bookstore section's 'Software QA', 'Software Engineering', and 'Project Management' categories for useful books with more information.)